nickandersonr/schedule/README.md

 - Use $http to communicate from Angular front-end to back-end
 - Configure front-end routing with Angular and ngRoute
 - Use $resource to DRY out CRUD apps
-- Save data to Firebase
+- Perform animations with Angular and ngAnimate
 - Understand the basics of user and competitive research

 [7-1C]: https://github.com/den-materials/portfolio-starter-kit "Make a Portfolio!"